 In principle there need not be anything wrong with this approach.
 A snag arises, however, if, without further notice, the approach is combined with an explicit or implicit postulate that q(h) is proportional to the "stuff", h, brought into being in the way described by (9.6).
 The snag is that the empirical evidence does not support this when the formation of human capital is modelled as in (9.6).
-This is what, for instance, Mankiw, Romer, and Weil (1992) find in their cross-country regression analysis based on the approach in equation (9.6).
+This is an unintended by-product of the crosscountry regression analysis by Mankiw, Romer, and Weil (1992), based on the approach in equation (9.6).
 One of their conclusions is that the following production function for a country's GDP is an acceptable approximation: